-- (ii) poses serious risks or disruptions to the University or members of its community. - (c) Application of this regulation under 3 (b) shall be made by the responsible AUO in consultation as necessary with other senior University staff or AUOs. - (d) If conflict arises, the General Regulations of the University specified in Volume I of the Calendar will take precedence over any other regulation, procedure, code of practice, policy, or guideline published by the University or by third parties recognised by the University. - (e) Where students eligible for a Durham University award are following a programme of study validated b the University but delivered by a partner organisation and are, for the duration of their programme, registered with the validation partner organisation, they will come under the jurisdiction of the regulations f student discipline of the organisation concerned.
-General Regulation IV Discipline does not therefore apply to such students.
+- (ii) poses serious risks or disruptions to the University or members of its community. - (c) Application of this regulation under 3 (b) shall be made by the responsible AUO in consultation as necessary with other senior University staff or AUOs. - (d) If conflict arises, the General Regulations of the University specified in Volume I of the Calendar will take precedence over any other regulation, procedure, code of practice, policy, or guideline published by the University or by third parties recognised by the University.

-- (f) In cases where a student may be subject to or simultaneously raise additional matters informally or formally under any other University regulation, procedure or code of practice, the University will write to the student to inform them of the appropriate process, processes or order of processes which will be used.
-Th University may give precedence to the investigation of an allegation of student misconduct. - (g) Except in the case of an investigation of academic misconduct, the University may decide not to continue to investigate allegations of misconduct in relation to a former student who has graduated or permanently withdrawn from the University. - (h) An annual report will be made to Senate on the operation of this regulation which will contain a summary of hearings conducted by the Senate Discipline Committee including anonymised details of the cases.
+- (e) Where students eligible for a Durham University award are following a programme of study validated b the University but delivered by a partner organisation and are, for the duration of their programme, registered with the validation partner organisation, they will come under the jurisdiction of the regulations f student discipline of the organisation concerned.
+General Regulation IV Discipline does not therefore apply to such students. - (f) In cases where a student may be subject to or simultaneously raise additional matters informally or formally under any other University regulation, procedure or code of practice, the University will write to the student to inform them of the appropriate process, processes or order of processes which will be used The University may give precedence to the investigation of an allegation of student misconduct. - (g) Except in the case of an investigation of academic misconduct, the University may decide not to continue to investigate allegations of misconduct in relation to a former student who has graduated or permanently withdrawn from the University. - (h) An annual report will be made to Senate on the operation of this regulation.
 Where appropriate the annual report will contain recommendations for improving practice in the University.